AxelEncore/novel-ts3/encore-tasks-main/WARP.md

 ## Migration Notes

-This project has been migrated from SQLite to PostgreSQL.
-The PostgreSQL adapter provides the same interface as the previous SQLite implementation, ensuring compatibility while gaining PostgreSQL's advanced features and better concurrent access handling.
+This project uses SQLite as the primary database.
+Any previous PostgreSQL artifacts were removed or deprecated; the SQLite adapter maintains full functionality.